Azure/azure-docs-sdk-java/docs-ref-conceptual/jdk/index.md

 **Technical preview**

 - [Java 12](https://www.azul.com/downloads/azure-only/zulu/#java12)

-Developers can also use their own Java run-times, including Oracle JDK and Red Hat JDK, to run their apps on Azure and connect to Azure services and features.
-The production edition of Oracle Java SE continues to be available to Java developers running  workloads in Azure Windows or Linux virtual machines.

 ## What is the Zulu OpenJDK for Azure?
 Azul Zulu Enterprise builds of OpenJDK are a no-cost, multi-platform, production-ready distribution of the OpenJDK for Azure and Azure Stack backed by Microsoft and Azul Systems.
 These distributions are: